 Outdoor First Aid courses are aimed at those working in an outside environment.
 With an emphasis on practical work and the issues that can arise from being outside, these are ideal courses for outdoor professionals and those wishing to improve their First Aid knowledge.

 Types of OUTDOOR FIRST AID COURSES

-This course is designed for those working outside, but near roads or buildings.
+This 8-hour course is designed for those working outside, but near roads or buildings.
 It is an 8-hour course and an entry level course.
 The certificate lasts 3 years, after which the same course is taken again to renew.

-This builds on the Outdoor First Aid Emergency Action course with leadership and triage skills being added into the mix.
+This 16 hour course builds on the Outdoor First Aid Emergency Action course with leadership and triage skills being added into the mix.
 Its syllabus will be suitable for leaders / instructors across a variety of National Governing Bodies.
 The certificate lasts 3 years, after which the same course is taken again to renew.